w103dcr/Programing2Project/README.md

-# Programing2Project
+# Programming2Project
 # 2D Array Maze

-Using a 2D array to create a maze for the user in the console. the user can then navigate the maze to find a target.
+Using a 2D array to create a maze for the user in the console.
+The user can then navigate the maze to find a target.

 Group Members:
 Riley Combs